SamsetDev/SOLID-Principle/README.md

 - - - -

 After lots of exploring i found best solution and understanding about SOLID principle.
-So in this repo we are understand what is SOLID principle and why we are use and what is right use of priciple.
+So in this repo we are understand what is SOLID principle and why we are use and what is right use of principle.

 So lets start